dwyl/image-classifier/README.md

 Now we have

-- all the embeddings models ready to be used,
+- all the embedding models ready to be used,
-- our Index files correctly created and maintained through filesystem and in the database in the `hnswlib_index` schema,
+- our Index file correctly created and maintained through filesystem and in the database in the `hnswlib_index` schema,
 - the needed `sha1` functions to check for duplicated images.